-Anatomy of a Pregnant Female Dog
+Anatomy Of A Pregnant Female Dog

 Your dog's reproductive system consists of a vagina, cervix, uterus, oviducts and ovaries.
 Her ovaries produce unfertilized eggs and the hormones associated with oestrus and pregnancy.
 The eggs travel from the ovaries to her oviducts, where the eggs are fertilized by sperm.
 The fertilized eggs continue to the uterus to mature, where they develop into embryos, attached to the uterine wall by a placenta.
 A dog's body will change as she goes through heat cycles, however, her basic anatomy remains unchanged.